BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 There's a full demo app embedded in this repository.
 It should serve as an example integration and help guide you in resolving any bugs you encounter.
 If you think you've got a bug, please first check that it's present in the demo app before writing in.
 You can find [the source here](https://github.com/BranchMetrics/Cordova-Ionic-PhoneGap-Deferred-Deep-Linking-SDK/blob/master/testbed).

+You can download our Xamarin SDK and you can find:
+1. Xamarin Forms applications
+2. iOS application in folder Examples
+3. Android application in folder Examples

 ## Additional Resources
 - [Integration guide](https://dev.branch.io/recipes/add_the_sdk/cordova/) *Start Here*
 - [Changelog](https://github.com/BranchMetrics/Cordova-Ionic-PhoneGap-Deferred-Deep-Linking-SDK/blob/master/ChangeLog.md)